demisto/content/Integrations/Devo_v2/README.md

 ### 4. devo-write-to-table
 ---
 Write records to a specified Devo table

+The records written to the table should all be of the same JSON format and to the same table.
+We currently do not support writing to multiple tables in a single operation.

+For more information on the way we write to a table please refer to this documentation found [HERE](https://github.com/DevoInc/python-ds-connector#loading-data-into-devo)
 ##### Required Permissions
 **A Demisto instance configured with the correct write JSON credentials**
 ##### Base Command